★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

 We've provided a few examples of the number of Hunter Rank Points gained from each Quest for your convenience.
 While Narwa doesn't yield the most HR Points, it's a simple and reliable method to increase steadily up through HR 20.
 After that, your HR point requirement per HR will increase and you will feel the Narwa quest lacking.

 HR Points from Rampage Quests also vary depending on the final monster (Apex or Normal Monster) and the completion ranking (A or S).
 Rampage Quests take time but are generally easier because of the Hunting Installations so we suggest running them at higher HR!

-The Hunter Rank (HR) is the indicator of the player's overall progress and how well a player has played the game.
+The Hunter Rank (HR) is an indicator of the player's overall progress and is often a sign on how experience a player has.